UPDATED: 8:00 p.m. ET, Jan. 13, 2023

-As the new Omicron variant joins the delta variant and other mutating versions of the virus infect more Americans, cases are on the rise and there are fears that hospitals once again could become overwhelmed.
-COVID-19 deaths were also on the rise over the summer, up 355% since early July, according to the Centers for Disease Control.
-Unvaccinated people are also 29 times more likely to be hospitalized and five times more likely to be infected by the virus.
+As the new variants and other mutating versions of the virus infect more Americans, cases have been on the rise and there are fears that hospitals once again could become overwhelmed.
+According to the Centers for Disease Control, unvaccinated people are 29 times more likely to be hospitalized and five times more likely to be infected by the virus.

 Although vaccinations have been around for over two centuries, the spread of misinformation has made it difficult for people to understand the truth.
-As the internet becomes the dominant place for people to get information, fake news spreads, which leads to mistrust.
-During times of crisis, many people turn to the information and the people they are comfortable with and facts become less important.
+The internet has become the dominant place for people to get information, increasing the chances of spreading fake news, which can lead to mistrust and facts becoming less important.

-Anti-vaxxers find online communities that strengthen their viewpoint instead of presenting clear and precise answers to questions many people have about the vaccination.
-In these communities, opinion and general statements turn into solid facts.
-They are harder on their viewpoint and it becomes impossible to change their minds.
-They begin to think they are right and everyone else is wrong, which causes them to search for more information that supports their own views.
-In doing this it becomes easy to draw conclusions from not only a lack of evidence but also incorrect evidence.
-It takes very little research on the internet to find people who say COVID vaccines are harmful.
-Many times anti-vaxxers take statements out of context and misinterpret data all together causing even more confusion.
+Anti-vaxxers have found online communities that strengthen their viewpoints instead of presenting clear and precise answers to questions many people have about vaccinations.
+In those communities, opinions and general statements turn into solid facts.
+If they double down on their viewpoints, it can become impossible to change their minds.
+They have a tendency to begin to think they are right and everyone else is wrong, which causes them to search for more information that supports their own views.
+In doing this, it becomes easy to draw conclusions from a lack of evidence.
+It takes very little research on the internet to find people who say COVID-19 vaccines are harmful.
+Many times, anti-vaxxers take statements out of context and misinterpret data altogether causing even more confusion.

 You do not get a second chance at life and sadly these anti-vaxxers won’t get the opportunity to fix their mistakes.

 Keep reading to find a list of notable anti-vaxxers who have died from COVID-19.

 1. Vachik Mangassarian, actor